 We all know of confident people who walk tall, speak with self-assurance and never seem fazed by work, family or anything else.
-By comparison they might make use feel anxious, overly apologetic, and full of self-doubts and negative thoughts.
+By comparison, they might make use feel anxious, overly apologetic, and full of self-doubts and negative thoughts.
 However, don’t be fooled by first impressions, many people have moments where things don’t look so great – it’s just that some of us are better at putting on a brave face than others.

-When your confidence does take a nosedive due to circumstances, such as relationship problems, issues at work or family worries, try to think of it as temporary setback and address the issue before it gets worse.
+When your confidence does take a nosedive due to circumstances, such as relationship problems, issues at work or family worries, try to think of it as a temporary setback and address the issue before it gets worse.
 Self-confidence is something that we can learn, helping us to cope with stress and anxiety, feel good and have a more positive attitude.
-Not only that it can rub off on other people, so if your family members or friends are going through a rough period, your self-confidence and ability to face issues head on can inspire them too.
+Not only that it can rub off on other people, so if your family members or friends are going through a rough period, your self-confidence and ability to face issues head-on can inspire them too.

 Self-efficacy is the strength of your self-belief in your ability to achieve your goals.
 Albert Bandura, a prominent psychologist created the ‘Self-efficacy model’, suggesting that self-confidence comes from self-efficacy.
 This model suggests that self-efficacy influences the way a person thinks, feels, acts and, therefore, makes decisions.
-A person can work to develop the task oriented skills and motivation to succeed at their own level of self-efficacy.
+A person can work to develop the task-oriented skills and motivation to succeed at their own level of self-efficacy.
 For example, if you were an athlete and have had a setback where you have been injured and stuck at home for a while, you might have felt depressed, your self-confidence dipped and feel sorry for yourself, you can raise your self-efficacy and self-confidence level by looking at your past achievements and draw on those past accomplishments.
 By using mental imagery/ rehearsal techniques, vivid imagery of past performances and positive thoughts you can change your mindset and work towards positive goals.

-Also you can identify and dispute your irrational thoughts or maladaptive thoughts, which are called cognitive distortions through a process called cognitive restructuring.
+Also, you can identify and dispute your irrational thoughts or maladaptive thoughts, which are called cognitive distortions through a process called cognitive restructuring.

-Here is a PDF document to help you create a goal setting system, which is one of the most important skills you need to become and remain self-confident: Create a Goal Setting System
+Here is a PDF document to help you create a goal-setting system, which is one of the most important skills you need to become and remain self-confident: Create a Goal Setting System

 Here are some techniques you can try at home to help build your self-confidence, helping you cope with life’s challenges: